manheim/metalsmith-collection-scoping/README.md

 ## Features

   - Mark [collections](https://github.com/segmentio/metalsmith-collections) as private and specify at build time whether to include them
+  - Remove private files from their collections when running in a non-private scope
   - Propagate private collections down to matching files, for use in [metalsmith-scoping](https://github.com/lotaris/metalsmith-scoping)

 ## Installation